Emma (1996 theatrical film): Costume design

 British costume designer Ruth Myers created and designed the clothing for the film.
 She wanted to mirror the lightness of the script within the costumes and give "a spark of color and life" to the early 19th century setting.
 During her research, Myers noted a similarity between the fashions after the Napoleonic Wars and the 1920s, saying that they had "the same sort of flapperish quality".
 The designer explained "The moment I set to research it, more and more it kept striking me what the similarities were between the two periods.
 It was a period of freedom of costume for women, and it was a period of constant diversions for the upper classes–picnics, dinners, balls, dances.
 What I wanted to do was make it look like the watercolors of the period, which are very bright and very clear, with very specific colors."

 Myers went on to reveal that she did not want the costumes to have a "heavy English look" and instead she wanted "to get the freedom of bodies that you see in all the drawings, the form of the body underneath, the swell of the breasts."
-Myers told Barbara De Witt from the Los Angeles Daily News that using pastel-colored clothing to get the watercolor effect was one of her major challenges during the production.
+Myers told Barbara De Witt from the Los Angeles Daily News that using pastel-coloured clothing to get the watercolour effect was one of her major challenges during the production.
 The designer was later criticised for being inaccurate, but she stated that she did not want the costumes to look old or sepia.
 Myers only had five weeks in which to create 150 costumes for the production, and she was constantly working on the set.

 Emma's wedding dress was made from silk crepe and embroidered with a small sprig pattern, while the sleeves and the train were made from embroidered net.
 Of the dress, Myers stated "The inspiration for Emma's wedding dress began with a small amount of exquisite vintage lace that became the overlay.
 I wanted a look that would work not only for the period but also one that would compl [sic] Gwyneth Paltrow's youth, swan neck, and incredible beauty.
 I was also hoping to evoke happiness and the English countryside; the sun did shine on the day we shot the scene!"